If you’re someone who wants to get the most out of your workouts, you might be wondering whether you’re better off jumping rope or going for a run.

 Is Jumping Rope Actually a Workout?

 But it’s important to remember that while it’s a fun workout, you do need to keep track of your form.
-You should stand nice and tall and jump up and down, rather than doing something weird with your feet to bounce up.
+You should stand nice and tall and jump up and down, rather than bouncing here and there, doing something weird with your feet.

 Depending on how fast you run, you might be able to get a better cardio workout from jump roping in a shorter amount of time.
-For example, one study found that 10 minutes of jumping rope is comparable to 30 minutes of jogging.
+For example, one study found that 10 minutes of jumping rope is comparable to 30 minutes of easy running.

 That means you can burn the same number of calories and get the same benefit in a third of the time as compared to running.
 For anyone who is pressed for time, that’s a huge advantage.